In This Article

 The email’s appearance and feel are the designer’s concern.
 They are the ones who work with visual content like pictures, videos, GIFs, and graphics and are aware of how conversions are impacted by these elements, as well as others like white space, color, and contrast.

 The designer creates, arranges, and coordinates digital elements for an email campaign or digital marketing advertisement.
 The professional is responsible for creating visually appealing.
 So here are some questions that you need to ask your designer:

-The answer to this question will help you understand if your email marketing designer has understood your brand tonality and the brand’s feel.
-There are certain aspects of a brand, like its color palette, and other frivolous elements like the border, font, etc. These features need to sync with your brand image and tonality to be consistent throughout all the campaigns and to ensure that the customer imbibes the same tone.
+You can tell if your email marketing designer has gotten your brand’s tone and feel right by the answer to this question.
+A brand has certain aspects, like its color palette and other frivolous elements like the border, font, etc. These features must sync with your brand image and tonality to be consistent throughout all the campaigns and ensure that the customer imbibes the same tone.

 Emails, websites, and even photos are moving toward mobile optimization.
 It’s just how things are right now, and by 2022, researchers anticipate that there will be 5.5 billion mobile users worldwide.

 When using their phones, people are more inclined to check their inboxes.